kaminiravichandran/Kamini_Portfolio/README.md

 Outside of work I have learnt Carnatic Music for 12 years and upload my own song videos on my Instagram page 'kamikaze_vibes'.
 I recently started learning Mixed Martial arts and also love volunteering for the Infinity Lions Club to do my bit for a more positive society.

 ## My Resume
-Here is a link to my resume for a professional overview.
+Here is a link to my resume for a professional overview :
 [My Resume](https://kaminiravichandran.github.io/My-Resume/)